pyeventsourcing/esdbclient/README.md

 | KeepAliveInterval   | integer (default: `None`)                                             | gRPC channel option: "grpc.keepalive_ms"                                                                      |
 | KeepAliveTimeout    | integer (default: `None`)                                             | gRPC channel option: "grpc.keepalive_timeout_ms"                                                              |

+Please note, the field names are case-insensitive.
+If fields are repeated in the query string, the query string will be parsed without error.
+However, the connection options used by the client will use the value of the first field.
+All the other field-values in the query string with the same field name will be ignored.

 Please note, if NodePreference is "leader" and the node becomes a follower, the client will attempt to reconnect to the current leader.
-If
+The HTTP header "require-leader" is set to "true" for "write" requests, and a node which is not a leader that receives such a request will return an error.
+This error is detected by the client, which will then close the current gRPC connection and create a new connection to the leader.
+The request will then be sent to the leader, and will be expected to succeed.

-NodePreference is "follower" and there are no follower nodes, the client will fail to connect (similarly for "readonlyreplica").
+Please note, if NodePreference is "follower" and there are no follower nodes in the cluster, the client will fail to connect.

+Please note, if NodePreference is "readonlyreplica" and there are no read-only replica nodes in the cluster, the client will fail to connect.

-Please note, the gRPC channel option "grpc.max_receive_message_length" is also configured to the value `17 * 1024 * 1024`.
+Please note, the gRPC channel option "grpc.max_receive_message_length" is automatically configured to the value `17 * 1024 * 1024`.
+This value cannot be changed.

 ### Regular expression filters